Round two… FIGHT!

 Having survived (and hopefully crushed) the WSET Diploma’s first exam on Wine Production, you’re rallying to take on its second module.
 This WSET D2 Business of Wine study guide will give you a suite of succulent, insider tips to be as efficient in your prep as possible and minimize the chance of nasty surprises on exam day!

 At this point, odds are you have already taken the WSET D1 Wine Production exam (or will be taking it shortly).
-If not, here are two excellent resources that’ll bring you up to speed:
+If not…

-Tip # 1 - Freshen up your WSET Level 4 D1 knowledge
+Tip #1: Freshen Up Your WSET Level 4 D1 Knowledge

 The slightly complicated thing about the WSET Diploma’s D2 exam is that it requires you to have a detailed working knowledge of all the content covered in the first module (D1) and definitely in WSET Level 3 (not D3).
 WSET D1 on Wine Production really provides an essential foundation for what you learn in D2 and, therefore, shows up in many ways in the D2 exam, particularly as substantiation for the answers you provide.